MayitoPG/weather-forecast/README.md

 pip install -r requirements.txt

 ### Replace the APIkey variable in the code with your OpenWeatherMap API key.
+you can set an Environment Variable:

+cmd setx API_KEY "your_api_key_here"

+and uncomment from line six to fifteen and make the necessary corrections

 ### Run the application: